arshinmar/arshinmar/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 🌱 My name is Arsh Kadakia.
-I am a 3rd year student in the Engineering Science program at the University of Toronto.
-I am majoring in the Machine Intelligence program, where I am learning in depth about machine learning and data science techologies.
+I am a software engineering intern on PEY at Aercoustics.
+I also study in the Engineering Science program at the University of Toronto.
+I am majoring in Machine Intelligence, where I am learning in depth about machine learning, deep learning and data science techologies.

 👯 In my spare time, you will find me learning and applying different full-stack technologies.
 I am currently working with a company, Mastermind Children's Academy, to build a responsive web application that is able to generate valuable consumer insights.